somilsdiaz/loan-default-prediction-model/README.md

 Key visualizations provide insight into the dataset's characteristics:

 - **Class Imbalance**: The dataset is significantly imbalanced, with 91.9% of clients having no payment difficulties (TARGET = 0) and only 8.1% facing defaults (TARGET = 1).
-This imbalance may lead to a classification model biased toward the majority class.
-Techniques such as oversampling, undersampling, or using performance metrics like F1-score and ROC AUC are recommended for more reliable model evaluation.

 - **Gender Distribution**: The dataset includes 200,000 clients: 68,500 are men, and 131,500 are women.
 Of those facing payment difficulties, 7% are women, and 5.3% are men.
 While more women are represented overall, the higher proportion of loans requested by women may influence these figures.
 Gender distribution analysis is critical for understanding how it might impact predictions.